|Date||Tournament||Surface||Draw||Pls.||Part.||Str.||Elo||1-st Favorite||2-nd Favorite||Forecast|

 Elo Rating neurons individually give high prediction rates, but when they are combined with the recent form, H2H and various winning percentages, the prediction accuracy is even further increased.

 However, importance of the secondary contributors is very surface dependent, so for example on grass, recent form is pretty much irrelevant, because momentum of form is often disturbed by the surface adaptation and because of relatively short length of the grass season.
-Instead, winning percentages are more important on grass then on other surfaces.
+Instead, winning percentages are more important on grass than on other surfaces.